ManufromItaly/ManufromItaly/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm from a little island in Italy

+- Learning and Knowledge are key to freedom.
 <!---
 ManufromItaly/ManufromItaly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.